SENSUIKAN!

 2 November 1943: The Battle of Empress Augusta Bay:

 Vice Admiral Omori Sentaro (former CO of ISE) departs Rabaul to escort 1,000 IJA troops to Empress Augusta Bay to oppose the American invasion at Cape Torokina, Bougainville.
-Omori's force includes the heavy cruisers MYOKO and the HAGURO and the light cruisers SENDAI and the AGANO with six destroyers.
+Omori's force includes heavy cruisers MYOKO and HAGURO and light cruisers SENDAI and AGANO with six destroyers.
 The Japanese force is intercepted by Rear Admiral (later Vice Admiral) A. S. Merrill's (former CO of INDIANA, BB-58) Task Force 39 with four radar-equipped light cruisers and eight destroyers.
-At 0150, all four of Merrill's cruisers take the SENDAI under 6-inch fire and set her afire.
+At 0150, all four of Merrill's cruisers take SENDAI under 6-inch fire and set her afire.
 Admiral Omori withdraws with the remaining Japanese forces.
-The SENDAI sinks with most of her crew.
+SENDAI sinks with most of her crew.

 13 November 1943: